SOFLOBBBB/II_Data_Structures_Seminar/README.md

 # II_Data_Structures_Seminar
-3rd Semester Proyect
+3rd Semester Project

-**Project Name:** SHEIN-Style Fashion Store Simulator
+**Project Name:** SHEIN Simulator

 **Description:**
-The "SHEIN-Style Fashion Store Simulator" is a program developed as part of the Seminar on Problem Solving in Data Structures II.
-This project aims to simulate the operation of an online fashion store, taking inspiration from the popular e-commerce website SHEIN.
+The "SHEIN-Style Fashion Store Simulator" is a terminal-based program developed as part of the Seminar on Problem Solving in Data Structures II.
+This project aims to simulate the operation of an online fashion store, drawing inspiration from the popular e-commerce website SHEIN.

 **Key Features:**

-1. **Product Catalog:** The program allows users to browse a catalog of fashion products, including clothing, accessories, and more.
+1. **Product Catalog:** The program enables users to navigate a catalog of fashion products, including clothing, accessories, and more.
 Each product is represented by a class containing detailed information such as name, description, price, available sizes, and more.

 2. **Shopping Cart:** Users can select products and add them to their shopping cart.
 The program keeps track of items in the cart, calculates the total purchase amount, and enables users to manage their selection before completing the purchase.